 1. A tenant is late with their payment.

-When a tenant fails to make their rent on time, the landlord is immediately affected.
-If there are no pre-existing lines of communication, it can be difficult to overcome this issue.
+When a tenant fails to make their guaranteed rent on time, the landlord is immediately affected.
+If there are no pre-existing lines of communication or a phone number to rely on, it can be difficult to overcome this issue.
 There are legal protective procedures that a landlord can explore to recover lost rent, however, these can be costly in terms of time and in terms of actual money.

 Whichever scenario has happened, it still leaves the main issue that a property is vacant and therefore nobody is paying for it.
-Rent schemes protect a landlord in this situation as money is still paid on time as agreed regardless of whether there is a tenant in situ or not.
+Guaranteed rental schemes protect a landlord to get a stable income and in this situation as money is still get paid on time every month as agreed even if the property is empty.

-How Can a Landlord Protect Themselves Against Tenant Arrears?
+How Can a Landlord Protect Themselves Against Tenant Rent Arrears?

-There are certain steps that a landlord can take to try and eliminate the stress of rent arrears from happening.
+There are certain stress-free steps that a landlord can take to try and eliminate the stress of rent arrears from happening.
 Firstly, they can properly vet tenants before agreeing to a contract.
 This includes performing credit and employment checks before engagement.
 Credit checks can show a comprehensive history of how a tenant has handled their financials in the past and currently.
-It provides information such as debt owed, credit lines taken, and the current status of any and all bank accounts.
+It provides information such as debt owed, credit lines taken, and the current status of the bank account or any other bank accounts.
 It also shows address history, which may or may not be relevant on a case-by-case basis.

-Employment checks are a way to verify that the prospective habitant has suitable and credible income regularly.
+Employment checks are a way to verify that the prospective habitant has suitable and credible guaranteed monthly income regularly.
 Anyone can say where they work, but it is a landlord’s responsibility to verify it.
-These are simple and smart moves that every landlord can engage with to protect their assets.
+These are simple and smart moves that every landlord can engage with to protect their assets and the future rental income.
 You can also interview potential tenants and sift through certain criteria if you want to take this one step further.

-For example, lots of landlords lean towards younger, working couples as they are a good profile for a renting market and more likely to fulfil their rental responsibilities.
+For example, many landlords lean towards younger, working couples as they are a good profile for a housing market value and more likely to fulfil their rental responsibilities.

 Let’s take things down to simple terms.